Sustainability

 HExecutive Committee

-No. of members: 16; Convened 18 times in FY2021
+No. of members: 16; Convened 21 times in FY2022

 The Executive Committee is the body that deliberates necessary matters to assist the president in making decisions.
-It consists of the president, executive vice presidents, group executives of each business group, the group executive of Corporate NV Creation, the group executive of Corporate R&D, the group executive of Corporate Manufacturing Engineering, corporate officers in charge of each department, senior fellows, and full-time Audit & Supervisory Board members, as well as corporate officers, committee chairs, general managers and division heads designated by the president.
+It consists of the president, executive vice presidents, group executives of each business group, the group executive of Corporate NV Creation, the group executive of Corporate R&D, the group executive of Corporate Manufacturing Engineering, directors in charge of each department, and full-time Audit & Supervisory Board members, as well as corporate officers, committee chairs, general managers and division heads designated by the president.
 Fifteen committee members are male and one is female.

-Other BodiesNote: The number of times held refers to the cumulative total from April 2021 to March 2022.
+Other BodiesNote: The number of times held refers to the cumulative total from April 2022 to March 2023.

 Strategy Committee